 Within the understanding described at paragraph 4.4 of this report, the precise nature of individual community learning plans should be determined in the light of local interpretations of community planning and the operation of the Best Value regime.
 They should represent a process of continuing dialogue among providers and between them and participants, and not deteriorate into a chore for annual completion.
-They should refer to the contributions of all providers, and promotes community education as described in this report and which requires the production of local authority community to identify where the main responsibilities for using and developing community education approaches lie, especially with regard to the authority's development of its corporate and community based operations, and its relationship with other public and voluntary bodies;
+They should refer to the contributions of all providers, and the plans should have a clear and practical reality for those who benefit from them.
+Their key purposes should be:

+to identify where the main responsibilities for using and developing community education approaches lie, especially with regard to the authority's development of its corporate and community based operations, and its relationship with other public and voluntary bodies;

-8.2 Community learning plans should be built from the bottom up; the timescale for completion of the first version - it will be continually renewed - must be realistic in this regard.
-Targets, to involve communities in a continuing process of planning, implementing and reviewing provision for community learning, drawing in all relevant agencies in order to maximise their complementary contributions and responsiveness to need;
+to involve communities in a continuing process of planning, implementing and reviewing provision for community learning, drawing in all relevant agencies in order to maximise their complementary contributions and responsiveness to need;